-QuantiFast Multiplex RT-PCR Kits are shipped on dry ice.
-The kits should be stored immediately upon receipt at $-15^{\circ}$ C to $-30^{\circ}$ C and protected from light.
+QuantiTect Multiplex RT-PCR Kits are shipped on dry ice.
+The kits should be stored immediately upon receipt at -20° C in a constant-temperature freezer and protected from light.
 When the kits are stored under these conditions and handled correctly, performance is guaranteed until the expiration date (see the quality-control label inside the kit box or on the kit envelope).
-2x QuantiFast Multiplex RT-PCR Master Mixes can also be stored protected from light at 2-8°C for up to 1 month without showing any reduction in performance.
+2x QuantiTect Multiplex RT-PCR Master Mixes can also be stored protected from light at 2-8°C for up to 6 months, depending on the expiration date, without showing any reduction in performance.